• USD

 Description

-In Southern Africa, they range from southern Angola throughout Botswana, Zimbabwe, Mozambique, and most of Namibia and South Africa.
-They are absent from the barren coastline and mainland parts of the Namib Desert mainly due to the insufficient supply of prey.
-Another sub-species of black-backed jackal occurs in parts of Eastern Africa near Ethiopia and Kenya.
+In Southern Africa, the species ranges from southern Angola across Botswana, Zimbabwe, Mozambique, and most of Namibia and South Africa, with absence in the most barren parts of the Namib Desert.
+A separate population occurs in East Africa, including parts of Kenya and Ethiopia.

 Name